On the generalised Saxl graphs of permutation groups: Primitive wreath products

 \begin{defn} Let $\alpha \in \Omega$.
 An orbit $\Delta\ne\{\a\}$ of $G_\a$ on $\Omega$ is called \emph{almost-regular} if $\Delta\cap B\ne \varnothing$ for some base $B$ for $G$ of size $b(G)$ with $\a\in B$. \end{defn}

 In other words, $\beta$ lies in an almost-regular $G_\a$-orbit if $\{\a,\b\}$ can be extended to a base for $G$ of size $b(G)$, i.e.~if $\{\a,\b\}$ is an edge in $\Sigma(G)$.
 Thus, the set of neighbours of $\a$ in $\Sigma(G)$ is equal to the union of almost-regular $G_\a$-orbits.
+For example, for a primitive affine group $G = VH$, the $H$-orbits $\mathcal{O}_1,\dots,\mathcal{O}_k$ from Proposition~\ref{aff:almost-reg} are precisely the almost-regular $H$-orbits.
 Note that any permutation group $G$ with $b(G) \ge 2$ has an almost-regular suborbit, and if $b(G) = 2$, then a suborbit is regular if and only if it is almost-regular.
 The set $N(\a)$ of neighbours of $\a$ in $\Sigma(G)$ is exactly the union of almost-regular $G_\a$-orbits.
 In particular, if $b(G) = 2$, then $N(\a)$ is the union of regular $G_\a$-orbits, and it is conjectured by Burness and Huang \cite[Conjecture 8]{BH_prod} that if $G$ is primitive, then for any $\b\in\Omega$, the neighbourhood $N(\beta)$ meets every regular $G_\a$-orbit.
 In the same paper, they show that this conjecture is equivalent to the base-two version of Conjecture~\ref{conj:BG}.
 Here, we give a similar extension as follows.

 \begin{con} Let $G\leqs\mathrm{Sym}(\Omega)$ be a finite primitive permutation group with $b(G)\geqs 2$.
 Then for any $\a,\b\in\Omega$, the $\Sigma(G)$-neighbourhood $N(\b)$ meets every almost-regular $G_\a$-orbit. \end{con}